Lompoc, California: Lompoc Theatre

 The Lompoc Theatre, which opened in 1927, was owned and operated by the Calvert family for many years.
 It encountered financial trouble in the 1970s because of competition from multiplexes and television.
 The last time a movie was shown on its screen was in 1987.

-In July 2003, a non-profit group, the Lompoc Housing and Community Development Corporation, announced plans to restore the theater.
-With the assistance of the city, the LHCDC was able to raise funds to buy the theater.
-By March 2008, the cost of renovating the building was estimated at just under $10 million.
-The LHCDC was unable to raise the money needed for renovations, and the building accumulated three liens.
-The Lompoc Theatre Project Organization was formed in 2012 with the help of Howlin' Byroon's Music Store (2009-2014) owner Brian W. Cole, Donelle Martin, Carol Benham, Michelle Shaefer and others.
-It was formally sold, and attaining the keys, to the same grassroots group called the Lompoc Theatre Project in 2016.
-As of January 2020, restoration and fund-raising is still ongoing.
+In 2003, a nonprofit group, the Lompoc Housing and Community Development Corporation, announced plans to restore the theater.
+With the city's assistance, the LHCDC raised funds to buy the theater.
+By 2008, the cost of renovating the building was estimated at just under $10 million.
+The LHCDC could not raise the money needed for renovations, and the building accumulated three liens.
+The Lompoc Theatre Project Organization formed in 2012 with the help of Howlin' Byroon's Music Store owner Brian W. Cole, Donelle Martin, Carol Benham, Michelle Shaefer, and others.
+It was formally sold to the grassroots group the Lompoc Theatre Project in 2016.
+As of January 2020, restoration and fund-raising is ongoing.

 Lompoc Pops Orchestra

-Founded in 1996, the Lompoc Pops Orchestra consists of about 45 semi-professional musicians under the direction of Dr. Brian Asher Alhadeff.
-Tts four annual performances include musicals, Broadway hits, jazz pieces, big band, gospel and patriotic music.
+Founded in 1996, the Lompoc Pops Orchestra consists of about 45 semi-professional musicians under the direction of Brian Asher Alhadeff.
+Its four annual performances include musicals, Broadway hits, jazz pieces, big band, gospel, and patriotic music.